HL7/uv-lab-rep-ig/input/pagecontent/obligations.md

 ### Overview

-Obligations are a means offered by HL7 FHIR to specify functional capabilities that defined actors MAY, SHOULD or SHALL to the data elements specified by the profiles.
+Obligations are a means offered by HL7 FHIR to specify functional capabilities that defined actors MAY, SHOULD or SHALL conform to for the data elements specified by the profiles.

-The current choice has been that of defining the obligation in StructureDefinitions distinct from those used for defining the structural constraints.
+The current choice is to define the obligations in StructureDefinitions distinct from those used for defining the structural constraints.

-This page describes also the actors that have been defined for specifying the obligations.
+This page also describes the actors that have been defined for specifying the obligations.

 ### Actors